Black Bike Week: Origin

 The predominantly white rally dates to May 1940, when a group of Harley-Davidson dealers created The Piedmont Harley-Davidson Dealers Association which became The Carolina Harley-Davidson Dealers Association when South Carolina dealers joined.
 The group's first event was a ride to Ocean Drive in Myrtle Beach, and included a drag race and dirt track race and other festivities.
 In subsequent years the rally was held in Cherry Grove, Jacksonville and Wilmington, North Carolina before returning to Myrtle Beach.
-The 2009 event was at New Bern, North Carolina, and the 2010 rally is planned for the same location, two weeks before Memorial Day weekend.
+The 2009 event was at New Bern, North Carolina, and the 2010 rally was planned for the same location, two weeks before Memorial Day weekend.

 Atlantic Beach Bikefest events

 The town of Atlantic Beach hosted a street festival title The Atlantic Beach Bikefest, host by NDA Game Entertainment during the Memorial Day Black Bike Week weekend.

 Custom motorcycle builders, parts suppliers and motorcycle dealers provide a focal point for activities during Bikefest, displaying their wares and using motorcycle stunt shows or other entertainment to attract crowds.
 Motorcycle clubs coming together and networking is a large part of the activity as well, described by some participants as, "an event to be recognized" where, "clubs came out to rep their colors," and, "mostly just to have fun."

 Past efforts to centrally organize Bikefest events have failed, with the activity remaining mostly spontaneous.
 Cruising and street parties flourish while people dance in the streets, hug, kiss, and hop on the back of strangers' bikes.
 Vendors sold food, T-shirts, mix CDs, and offered wheelie rides on customized motorcycles.
 Live entertainment includes nightly gospel and other music, and daily motorcycle stunt shows.

 Attendance at the 2010 Bikefest events held in Atlantic Beach appeared to be up over 2009, with greater variety in entertainment, merchandise and services offered.
 Atlantic Beach Town Manager William Booker said there are more families with children, and that, "We have a lot more going on in terms of vendors this year, including more people who are selling parts and upgrades for bikes, which is something we're really working to get more of.
 People are literally getting their bikes worked on today, which hasn't happened a lot in the past."